mmistakes/minimal-mistakes/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 ### Argus was born

 I incorporated a function within within the system-tray application and named it Argus.
 This would become the name of the application.
-Argus looks for a JSON-file on it's own harddrive every 60 seconds.
+Argus looks for a JSON-file on it's own hard-drive every 60 seconds.